kanchan-rawal/Training-15-days/README.md

 | `/usr`    | User Programs         | Secondary hierarchy for user data. |
 | `/var`    | Variable Files        | Log files, spool files, etc. |
 # Day 3(27 june 2025)
+### iso file:

+An ISO file contains all the contents of a disc — including the file system structure, boot files, and data — bundled into one file with the .iso extension.

 ### Bare metal installation

 Bare metal installation refers to installing an operating system (OS), software, or virtualization environment directly on the physical hardware of a server or computer, without any pre-installed OS or virtualization layer.